 4th Street Lofts

 Harlem Irving’s second project in Towerside is a 6 story, 163 unit development.
 The 4th Street Lofts are located adjacent to the Prospect Park Green Line LRT Station.
 The first floor will contain parking and amenities for the residents.

-Motley is an inspired gateway on the western edge of Minneapolis’ Prospect Park neighborhood – where the University meets the community.
+East Gateway is an inspired redevelopment on the western edge of Minneapolis’ Prospect Park neighborhood – where the University meets the community.
 It is alive with activities and attractions during all seasons, day and night.
 This is the place where neighbors, travelers, students, researchers, healers, spectators, academics, workers and innovators choose to gather.

 Malcom Yards Market

 Malcolm Yards Market will be SE Minneapolis’ new urban food hall.
 Malcolm Yards Market will bring a new unique flavor and style to a developing area.
 An industrial-chic gathering place, it will offer a broad range of different dining styles.

 Phase one’s three buildings on the northwest side of Towerside include a renovation of the dilapidated Harris Machinery building into an urban food hall, as well as the creation of a mixed-use commercial and 149 unit market-rate residential building and a six-story, 132 unit affordable housing building.

 Sunrise Banks Headquarters

 Saint Paul-based Sunrise Banks, one of the state’s largest community financial institutions, completed a 57,000 sqft headquarters for 200 employees in 2017.